Skip to main content

 Convenient initialization method

-As of version 1.3.0, you can also use a convenient method +loginWithEnvironmentId:apiKey:sessionDelegate:apiBaseUrl to initialize API base URL, environment ID, session delegate and API key all at once.
+You can also use a convenient method +loginWithEnvironmentId:apiKey:sessionDelegate:apiBaseUrl to initialize API base URL, environment ID, session delegate and API key all at once.

 It's the equivalent of calling initialiseWithEnvironmentId:apiKey:, setSessionDelegate: and setApiBaseUrl in sequence.